outpost-os/sentry-kernel/doc/concepts/uapi/syscalls/send_ipc.rst

 **Return values**

-    STATUS_OKAY: IPC has been emitted and received (read) by peer.
+    STATUS_OK: IPC has been emitted and received (read) by peer.
     STATUS_INVALID: The IPC arguments are not valid.
     STATUS_DEADLK: emitting this IPC would generate an inter-task deadlock.
 Please check your own input IPC before emitting one.